 5 Essential Tax Tips for Teenagers

-Ed Note: It’s never too early to learn about filing taxes!
-If your teen earned a 2012 paycheck from a summer job or an after-school gig, be sure to go over these tips from Miranda Marquit of Wise Bread to kick off the family discussion about teen taxes.
+Editor’s Note: As a young adult, it’s never too early to better understand tax tips for teens!
+If your teen earned a paycheck from a summer job or an after-school gig, be sure to go over these teen tax tips to kick off the family discussion about teen taxes.

 The summer job is a rite of passage for many teenagers.
 And many teenagers find out the hard way that paying taxes is a regular part of life.

-Check your teen’s earnings for the year to see if they are below the standard deduction amount.
-If they are, your teen won’t even need to file an income tax return in most cases.
+Check the total earnings for the year to see if they are below the standard deduction amount.
+If they are, filing taxes as a teenager might not be necessary.
+However, teenagers may need to file to get a refund of their tax withholdings for the year.

-Pay attention to the way your teenager is classified by the employer.
-Some employers like the idea of hiring summer help as contractors, rather than as “regular” W-2 employees.
-Contract workers come with fewer paperwork and tax complications for the employer.
+Pay attention to the way your teenager is classified by their employer.
+Some smaller employers like the idea of hiring summer help as contractors, rather than as “regular” W-2 employees.
+Contract workers can come with less paperwork and fewer tax complications for the employer.